ingadhoc/purchase/purchase_ux/README.rst

 On purchase invoices:

-Add a button "Add purchase lines" to access to a list of purchase lines from the vendor and select the lines to be included in the invoice.
 Add a button "Update Supplier Prices" to update (or create prices) for this provider and all products loaded on the invoice.

 On Products: